-Instructional Design & Technology - Corporate Training Emphasis
+Instructional Design & Technology Graduate Certificate - Emphasis in Corporate Training

 The University of North Dakota's online Instructional Design & Technology Graduate Certificate with an emphasis in Corporate Training focuses on developing IDT skills as they apply to the corporate/organizational sector.